popany/notes/c_cpp/memory_model/note.md

 - All changes to a single atomic variable appear to occur in a single total modification order, specific to that variable.
 This is introduced in 1.10p5, and the last non-note sentence of 1.10p10 states that loads of that variable must be consistent with this modification order.

 ### Sequentially Consistent

+Sequential consistency means that all threads agree on the order in which memory operations occurred, and that order is consistent with the order of operations in the program source code.

 - This is the default mode used when none is specified,